Austin Riley Player Props: Braves vs. Marlins

-The Atlanta Braves, including Austin Riley (.279 on-base percentage in past 10 games, 82 points below season-long percentage), take on starting pitcher Edward Cabrera and the Miami Marlins at Truist Park, Monday at 7:20 PM ET.
+On Tuesday, Austin Riley (.273 on-base percentage in past 10 games, 100 points below season-long percentage) and the Atlanta Braves play the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
+First pitch is at 7:20 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Astros.
+In his last game, he notched a home run while going 1-for-3 against the Marlins.

 Austin Riley Game Info & Props vs. the Marlins